phogbinh/CppConvention/README.md

 The repository will be updated whenever there is an update for 'Cpp Convention' in my ONEDRIVE.
 The upgrading steps are as follow:
 * Merge the most recent pull request to the master branch
 * Delete the pull request branch
-* Modify [UpdateLog](https://github.com/phogbinh/CppConvention/blob/master/UpdateLog.md) in accordance to CPPConvention > NewestVersionUpdateLog.txt
+* Modify [UpdateLog](https://github.com/phogbinh/CppConvention/blob/master/UpdateLog.md) in accordance to the file CPPConvention > NewestVersionUpdateLog.txt of the project
 * Upload the newest version of this project from ONEDRIVE as a branch of the name 'Update xx.xx'
 * Make a pull request